This post contains affiliate links. When you purchase through our links, we may earn a commission.

 For the curry sauce

-- 1 large onion chopped
+- 1 large onion, chopped

-- 3 garlic cloves minced
+- 3 garlic cloves, minced

-- 1 tbsp fresh ginger peeled and grated
+- 1 tbsp fresh ginger, peeled and grated

-- 2 tbsp cilantro stalks chopped
+- 2 tbsp cilantro stalks, chopped

-- 3 tbsp Indian curry paste not sauce
+- 3 tbsp Indian curry paste, not sauce

-- 400g/14 oz canned chopped tomatoes
+- 400g/14 oz This is an affiliate link.canned chopped tomatoes

 - 250ml/ 1 cup water

-- 10g/1 cup black kale/cavolo nero or spinach chopped
+- 10g/1 cup black kale/cavolo nero or spinach, chopped

-- 125ml/1/2 cup light cream/single cream or coconut milk
+- 125ml/1/2 cup light cream/single cream, or coconut milk

-- 1 tsp garam masala optional
+- 1 tsp This is an affiliate link.garam masala, optional

-- 2 tbsp cilantro leaves chopped
+- 2 tbsp cilantro leaves, chopped

 Instructions